Following this easy 5 step-by-step guide, you can learn how to propagate succulents with honey as a natural, chemical-free rooting agent.

 Jade Plant (Crassula Ovata)

 This succulent, also known as crassula ovata, lucky plant, money plant, or money tree, is a succulent plant with small pink or white flowers that is native to South Africa and Mozambique.
-It’s a popular house-plant and was once thought to bring good luck to their owners so was often given as a housewarming gift.
+It’s a popular houseplant and was once thought to bring good luck to its owners so was often given as a housewarming gift.